 Collecting covariate data

-In order for covariate data to be used to reduce variance in our estimates of treatment effects, it needs to be unaffected by treatment assignment.
+In order for covariate data to be used to reduce variance in our estimates of treatment effects, they needs to be unaffected by treatment assignment.
 The implication for survey design is that covariate data that could be plausibly affected by treatment needs to be either collected before the experiment begins.
 This means using a baseline for field experiments, and in the case of survey experiments, placing covariate modules before the embedded experiment.

 Not all covariate information needs to be collected from respondents during the course of the interview.
-Enumerators can observe subject level covariates (like sex), household level characteristics (like the material of the roof, a common element of lived poverty indices), and village level characteristics (like the availability of water and electricity).
+Enumerators can observe subject-level covariates (like sex), household level characteristics (like the material of the roof, a common element of lived poverty indices), and village-level characteristics (like the availability of water and electricity).

 There are many standard measures of covariates.
 Using an existing measure increases confidence, external validity, and allows for easy comparisons across studies.